-Lend/Lease is not appropriate for resources that are assigned on a Severity, Prepositioning, Staging or other support order, then mobilized to an incident for initial or extended attack hosted by a different jurisdictional agency where interagency billing is likely to occur.
+Lend/Lease of ground resources is for incident-to-incident use only.
+Lend/Lease is not appropriate for ground resources that are assigned on a Severity, Prepositioning, Staging or other support order, then mobilized to an incident for initial or extended attack hosted by a different jurisdictional agency where interagency billing is likely to occur.
 Those resources should be assigned to the incident, regardless of length, then reassigned or released back to the original incident when the operational need is resolved.
-Lend/lease is for incident-to-incident use only.